 At the end of the five-year cycle, your supplier is no longer required to provide your oxygen equipment and service.
 You may choose to remain with the same supplier or switch to a different one.
-Your healthcare provider will need to complete a new Certificate of Medical Necessity.
+Your healthcare provider will need to complete a new prescription.